nimast/process/README.md

 If the first story doesn't contain any of these, go forward to the next one and inform the development manager.
 When you find a suitable feature, press the Start button on pivotal tracker.

 ### Getting ready to develop
-On your own copy of the repository, fork the `develop` branch to create a new branch with the `feature/` prefix and a meaningful name describing the feature you are about to develop.
+On your own copy of the repository, Branch out of the `develop` branch to create a new branch with the `feature/` prefix and a meaningful name describing the feature you are about to develop.
 Use this branch exclusively for any commits related to the feature being worked on.
 Never use it for anything else.

 ### Developing
 Write any necessary code needed for the feature you are about to develop following the project's styleguide, the design specification and the HLD.
 Author unit tests wherever appropriate.
 We don't have coverage goals, just make sure the error prone areas of the feature have robust tests.
 Work in small, reasonable chunks and commit freely to the feature branch you're working on, using meaningful commit messages.